derikb/character-sheet-app/README.md

 You'll need a local server running, or to put the code on a remote server.

-For remove saving you will probably have to create your own firebase configs and rebuild the app.
+For remote saving you will have to add your own firebase configs to `./src/config/firebase.js`  and rebuild the app.

 ## Local Server